OCA/l10n-switzerland/ebill_paynet/readme/ROADMAP.rst

 Improvements

 * On the contract view the list of messages for that contract could be visible.

-When an error is returned by the service it should be clearer where it is located in the payload send.
+* When an error is returned by the service it should be clearer where it is located in the payload send.
+* In the chatter add a link to the job when it fails